ZeroTwo36/dscjobs.py/README.md

 ```
 Those ClientSessions make your code a lot cleaner and use less imports.
 Also, soon there's gonna be more Features to it!

-# Upcoming/Planned:
-* Converting the core.User object to a discord.User() so it has more features
-* Handle Vanity URLs (/user/ZeroTwo36 to /user/899722893603274793 for example)